 But we all know that’s not actually how it works out.
 Sometimes, a lot of times, we ask, and what we ask for is not given.
 We pray for spouses or babies that never come.
 We pray for healings that never happen.
 We pray for hurricanes to change course that don’t.
 They hit right where we didn’t want them to hit.
 There are a million prayers a day prayed, and maybe more, that don’t result in the answers we sought.
 So, what are we going to make of that?
 How do we make sense of all those unanswered prayers, or at least, prayers that are answered but not with the answer we wanted?

-Not a No
+Not a Rejection from God

 There are all sorts of answers to that problem that people get.
 People love coming up with answers to this question.
 Some argue that as fallen creatures we often ask for the wrong things or things that are not good for us, and so God, who also said that no father would give his child a stone when he asked for a loaf of bread, is not going to give us the bad things that we ask for.
 He’s not going to give us things that are bad for us.
 And that’s true.
 People will also say that people are often praying for opposite things.
 So two men are praying for the love of the same woman, or two couples are praying for the same baby who needs a home, two women are praying for the same job, and God can’t give all those people exactly what they’re asking for because that’s a logical impossibility.
 And this is also true.
 Then, of course, there are those who remind us that God’s “no” to our prayers often isn’t a “no”.
 It’s a “not yet”.
 Now, that was very much my experience with my husband.
 For those of you don’t know my story: my husband and I met in 2005, and I was immediately smitten, and he was not.
 We ended up becoming good friends, but that wasn’t what I wanted, and I made that clear to God in no uncertain terms again, and again, and again for nine years.
 For nine years it seemed like God was saying no, but really it was just a not yet.
 After nine years of friendship, my husband finally came to his senses and we began dating, and fairly quickly moved on to engagement and marriage.